Krithika-R2007/Nyx/README.md

 ---

-## 📂 Which Files to Upload to GitHub

 When creating a new repository on GitHub, you must commit all code structure except files listed in your `.gitignore` (which are created automatically or contain local environments).